- Rome, Italy

 - Program Description:

-John Cabot's academic experience comprises four pillars: an American curriculum that upholds the standards of the liberal arts, committed professors who are international experts in their fields, a highly international and accomplished student body from over 70 counties, and an inspiring international setting in the heart of Rome, Italy.
+John Cabot's academic experience is built on a foundation of the American liberal arts tradition, with committed professors who are experts in their fields, an international student body representing over 70 countries, and an inspiring setting in the heart of Rome, Italy.

-John Cabot University is accredited by the Middle States Commission on Higher Education and authorized by the Italian Ministry of Education to operate as a four-year American university in Italy.
+John Cabot University is accredited by the Middle States Commission on Higher Education and authorized by the Italian Ministry of Education to operate as an American university in Italy.

-Students normally take between 12-17 credits, which may be transferred back to your home university so you can stay on track for graduation.
-Please check with your academic advisor and/or Study Abroad office for details.
+You will take between 12 and 17 credits, which can be transferred back to your home university so you can stay on track for graduation.
+Please check with your academic advisor or study abroad office for details.

-As a study abroad student at John Cabot University, you will learn in small classes from professors who encourage dialogue and use the city of Rome as a learning laboratory.
-You will also have opportunities for internships at multinational companies, international organizations, NGOs, consulates, government offices, and museums, as well as opportunities for study and travel beyond Italy’s borders to Africa, the Middle East, Asia and throughout Europe.
+You will learn in small classes from professors who encourage dialogue and use the city of Rome as a learning laboratory.
+You will have opportunities to intern at multinational companies, international organizations, consulates, and museums, as well as opportunities to travel throughout Europe and beyond.

 - Setting Description: